 Some people think that managing their own super through an SMSF is too hard or only for investors with specialised financial knowledge.
-But with a little research and good advice, anyone can be the master of their own financial future!
+But with research and good advice, anyone can be the master of their own financial future!

 Using your SMSF to purchase a property can set you up for a comfortable retirement.
 While you might find navigating the rules and regulations a nightmare, this handy guide will help you understand what to (not) do when buying a property through your SMSF.

 Residential property has experienced excellent capital growth in Australia in the last two decades.
 However, there are some legalities that you need to be aware of.

 An SMSF can’t buy a residential property from a member or trustee of the fund, such as you, a family member or a friend.
 The fund also cannot sell it or lease the property to these people.
 So your SMSF cannot purchase a home for you to live in.
 This includes holiday homes.

 Your SMSF can buy a home for you to retire in, however you can’t live there until you’re receiving a pension from the fund and the property has been transferred to you personally.
 You will also be liable to pay stamp duty when you transfer, so you should factor that into your calculations.

 An SMSF can purchase a commercial property and your business can lease the property from the fund, paying a rental figure at market rates.
 The benefit of this is that while your rental income is either paying off your SMSF’s loan or pouring directly into your fund, the business can claim the rent paid to the SMSF as a tax deduction.

 So your business is paying for your retirement!
 But note that the business must pay market rates to rent the property.

 New developments, subdivisions and renovations